Cumbernauld: Early history

+Skull & Crossbones Headstone in Old Parish cemetery from 1654.
+The oldest local engraving is from 1625.

 Cumbernauld's history stretches at least to Roman times, as Westerwood was a Roman fort on the Antonine Wall, the furthest and most northerly boundary of the Roman Empire.
 Two Roman temporary camps have been discovered and digitally reconstructed east of the fort, at Tollpark (now covered by Wardpark North) and at Garnhall, similar to the two at Dullatur.
 One of the most discussed Roman finds from Cumbernauld is a sandstone slab depicting Triton and a naked, kneeling captive.
 It was found on a farm at Arniebog (between the runway of Cumbernauld Airport and Westerwood Golf Course).
 The slab can now be viewed at the Hunterian Museum in Glasgow along with an uninscribed altar from Arniebog and other artefacts like the inscribed altar, and statuette found at Castlecary and an older copy of the Bridgeness Slab.
 In addition to these, an altarstone to Silvanus and the Sky dedicated by a centurion named Verecundus and his wife has been found.
 Cumbernauld also has the only Roman altar still in the open air in Scotland: the Carrick Stone.
 The stone has also been linked with Robert Bruce, being the place where he reportedly set up his standard on his way to Bannockburn.
 There is some evidence that coffins were laid on top of the stone on their way to the cemetery in Kirkintilloch and that the stone has been somewhat worn away.

-Cumbernauld's name probably comes from the Gaelic comar nan allt, meaning "meeting of the burns or streams".
-There are differing views as to the etymology of this.
-One theory is that from its high point in the Central Belt, its streams flow both west to the River Clyde and east to the Firth of Forth so Cumbernauld's name is about it being on a watershed.
-Another theory ascribes the name to the meeting point of the Red Burn and Bog Stank streams within Cumbernauld Glen.
-'Cumbernauld' is generally considered to be a Gaelic name.
-However, early forms containing Cumyr- hint at a Cumbric predecessor derived from *cömber, 'confluence' (cf. Welsh cymer, 'confluence'), synonymous with Aber.
-This seems to be suffixed with Cumbric *-ïn-alt, a topographical suffix perhaps referring to a hill or slope (Welsh yn allt, 'at a hill').